AryanV08/CookiesShallNotPass/USER_MANUAL.md

 - **Enable or Disable the Blocker (1):**
   - Use the turn On/Off toggle to activate or pause cookie blocking.
-  - When enabled, the extension automatically blocks unwanted cookies based on your preferences and lists.
+  - When enabled, the extension automatically blocks non-essential cookies based on your preferences and lists.
 When disabled, all cookies will behave normally as in Chrome.

 - **Cookie Stats (2):**
   - Cookies Blocked So Far: Number of cookies that have been blocked so far.